stan-dev/design-docs/designs/0032-stan-output-formats.md

 The structure of these outputs can be best represented either as table or as a nested list.
 There are three sources of information:  the Stan model, the inference algorithm, and the inference run.

-The Stan model.
+**The Stan model**.
 The Stan services layer helper methods call the Stan model class [``stan::model::model_base``](https://github.com/stan-dev/stan/blob/develop/src/stan/model/model_base.hpp).

   +`log_prob` provides access to the model parameters and transformed parameters on the unconstrained scale.
   + `write_array` provides access to parameters, transformed parameters, and generated quantities on the constrained scale.
   + `transform_inits` can be used to transform parameters from the constrained to the unconstrained scale.
   + a number of methods provide meta-information about the model:  `model_name`, `(un)constrained_param_names`, `get_dims`.

-The Inference algorithm.
+**The Inference algorithm**.
 Currently, the inference engine outputs are flattened into per-iteration reports, starting with `lp__` and comment blocks are used to report global information, e.g., stepsize and metric for NUTS-HMC and stepsize for ADVI.
 However for complex methods we wish to report on iterative or multi-stage algorithms, e.g., for the NUTS-HMC sampler, successive leapfrog steps.
 Therefore we need to decouple the outputs from the inference engine from the outputs from the model.

-The inference run.
+**The inference run**.
 When CmdStan is used to do inference, the initial set of comments in the Stan CSV file contain information about the CmdStan run.

    + model name, compile options, Stan compiler and (Cmd)Stan version and compile options.
    + inference algorithm, user-specified configuration options, and default config.
    + input and output data descriptors.